sergiosgc/fs-rest-router/README.md

 If `head.php` is not present, the router will try to fallback to `get.php`.
 Any method is accepted; the filename should be the lowercased method name with `.php` appended.

-## URL subtrees

-A script will automatically handle all requests from that URL tree node down.
-For example, a script `/srv/www/myapp/customer/order/get.php` will handle both the `/customer/order/` and the `/customer/order/return/` URLs.
-Namely, it will handle the typical beautified URI `/customer/order/10/` for a RESTful collection plus collection item ID.

-The most specific script in the path will be used.
-For example, if these two scripts are present: `/srv/www/myapp/customer/order/get.php` and `/srv/www/myapp/customer/get.php`, the URL `/customer/order/return/` will be handled by `/srv/www/myapp/customer/order/get.php`.

 ## Argument extraction from the URL

 The router will set these two variables: